File Numbers: CDP.25.02, ZBA.26.01 and 19T-26001

 What is the status of Highway 425 (Bradford Bypass)?

-Highway 425 (name announced on May 14, 2026) is currently in the detailed design and early construction phase.
+Highway 425 (name announced on May 14, 2026) is in the detailed design and early construction phase.
 The Province of Ontario has completed portions of the preliminary design work, awarded detailed design contracts for the central and east sections, and has begun early works and utility relocation activities on the west section.

 As of spring 2026, the province has indicated that construction of the west section is expected to begin, with work already underway on related infrastructure such as Highway 400 connections, bridge works, detours, and utility preparations.
 The Miller Group has been awarded the construction contract for the west section of the Bradford Bypass.
 The portion of the Bradford Bypass that will go through East Gwillimbury is considered the ‘East Section’.